Deep Computerized Adaptive Testing: From One-Step Optimization to Policy Learning

-For the entirety of the paper, we assume the calibration dataset $Y$ is binary, where each element $y_{ij}$ represents whether subject $i$ answered item $j$ correctly.
+For the entirety of the paper, we assume the calibration dataset $\bm{Y}$ is binary, where each element $y_{ij}$ represents whether subject $i$ answered item $j$ correctly.
 We consider a general two-parameter MIRT framework with $K$ latent factors \citep{bock2021item}.
-Let $B \in \mathbbm R^{J \times K}$ denote the factor loading matrix {{containing the discrimination parameters}}, and $D \in \mathbbm R^J$ denote the intercept vector.
-For each examinee $i$ with multivariate latent trait $\bm{\bm{\theta}}^{(i)} \in \mathbbm R^K$, the data-generating process for $y_{ij}$ is given by:
+Let $\bm{B} \in \mathbbm R^{J \times K}$ denote the factor loading matrix, and $\bm{D} \in \mathbbm R^J$ denote the intercept vector. {Throughout the paper, boldface notation is used to denote vectors and matrices (e.g., $\bm{\theta}, \bm{B}, \bm{D}$), while scalar quantity such as $D_{j}$ is written in standard font}.
+For each examinee $i$ with multivariate latent trait $\bm{\theta}^{(i)} \in \mathbbm R^K$, the data-generating process for $y_{ij}$ is given by:

-where $B_j$ is the $j$-th row of $B$, $D_j$ is the $j$-th entry of $D$, and $\Phi(.)$ {{denotes the standard normal cumulative distribution function}}.
-The item parameters can be compactly expressed as $\{\bm{\xi}_j\}_{j=1}^J := \{(B_j, D_j)\}_{j=1}^J$.
+where $\bm{B}_j$ is the $j$-th row of $\bm{B}$, $D_j$ is the $j$-th entry of $\bm{D}$, and $\Phi(\cdot)$ denotes the standard normal cumulative distribution function.
+The item parameters can be compactly expressed as $\{\bm{\xi}_j\}_{j=1}^J := \{(\bm{B}_j, D_j)\}_{j=1}^J$.
 This two-parameter MIRT framework is highly general, imposing no structural constraints on the loading matrix and requiring no specific estimation algorithms for item parameter calibration.

-Given the estimated item parameters, we need to design an item selection algorithm that efficiently tests a future examinee with unobserved latent ability $\bm{\bm{\theta}} \in \mathbbm R^K$.
+Given the estimated item parameters, we need to design an item selection algorithm that efficiently tests a future examinee with unobserved latent ability $\bm{\theta} \in \mathbbm R^K$.
 The sequential nature of the CAT problem makes Bayesian approaches particularly appealing.
-Without loss of generality, we assume a standard multivariate Gaussian prior on $\bm{\bm{\theta}} \sim \mathcal{N}(0, \mathbbm I_K)$, and define the following notations:
+Without loss of generality, we assume a standard multivariate Gaussian prior on $\bm{\theta} \sim \mathcal{N}(0, \mathbbm I_K)$, and introduce the following notation:

 \begin{itemize} \item For any positive integer $n$, let $[n]$ denote all the positive integers no greater than $n$.
 Let $j\in [J]$ be the index for the items in the item bank.

 \item Let $j_t$ denote the index of the item selected at step $t$ based on an arbitrary item selection rule.
 Define $\mathcal{I}_{t}$ as the set of the first $t$ administered items, and let $R_{t} := [J] \setminus \mathcal{I}_{t-1} $, the set of available items before the $t$-th item is picked.